danielbodnar/awesome-stars/BY-LANG.md

 - [dauxio/daux.io](https://github.com/dauxio/daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
 It helps you create great looking documentation in a developer f
 - [tobiasbueschel/search-gpt](https://github.com/tobiasbueschel/search-gpt) - 🌳 Connecting ChatGPT with the Internet
 - [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
+- [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
 - [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui) - Simple HTML UI for Ollama
 - [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.
 - [himynameisdave/git-labelmaker](https://github.com/himynameisdave/git-labelmaker) - :flags: Manage your GitHub labels from the command line!
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source ChatGPT experience for both open and closed source LLMs, embedders, and vector databases.
-Unlimited documents, messages, and concurrent users with permission management in one app.
+Unlimited documents, messages, and concurrent users with permission management in one app. 👉 Deskt
 - [extractus/article-extractor](https://github.com/extractus/article-extractor) - To extract main article from given URL with Node.js
 - [mozilla/readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.